We Buy Ugly Houses

 These difficult circumstances were placing a lot of stress on Barb, so she needed someone to buy the house as is.
 She contacted We Buy Ugly Houses because she'd received mail from them in the past and held onto their postcard "just in case."

 We Buy Ugly Houses ended up purchasing the three bedroom, one bathroom home for $60,000.
-Two months later, with little more than a new roof and a complete cleaning to remove all of the trash, We Buy Ugly Houses sold the has as is for $116,000 — a gross profit of $56,000.
+Two months later, with little more than a new roof and a complete cleaning to remove all of the trash, We Buy Ugly Houses sold the house as is for $116,000 — a gross profit of $56,000, minus the repair costs.

 What if the home had been listed on the open market?